rackerlabs/support-how-to/content/how-to/cloud-databases/public-and-private-access-for-cloud-databases/index.md

 Cloud Databases provides several options for connecting to your database, giving you complete flexibility in how you access your database.
-For increased security, your database is available on the Rackspace private network by default.
+For increased security, the Rackspace private network makes your database available by default.
 However, you can connect to your Cloud Database using any of the following methods:

-### Connect using the database Hostname string (private access within the same Rackspace region)
+### Connect by using the database Hostname string (private access within the same Rackspace region)

-If you have additional Rackspace cloud resources, such as Cloud Servers and Cloud Load Balancers, you can create a private connection from these resources to your database using the database Hostname string.
-To use this connection method, the resources must be located in the same region.
+If you have additional Rackspace cloud resources, such as Cloud Servers and Cloud Load Balancers, you can use the database Hostname string to create a private connection from these resources to your database.
+To use this connection method, you must locate the resources in the same region.
 This connection method does not incur bandwidth charges.
-Keep this in mind when choosing a region for Cloud Servers, Cloud Load Balancers, and Cloud Databases.
+Consider this when choosing a region for Cloud Servers, Cloud Load Balancers, and Cloud Databases.

 ### Connect using an ssh tunnel (public access)

-You can create a secure connection to a Cloud Server using an [SSH tunnel](/support/how-to/connecting-to-a-server-using-ssh-on-linux-or-mac-os "SSH tunnel").
-Once you're connected to your server, you can use the MySQL client, or a similar tool, to manage your database.
+You can create a secure connection to a Cloud Server by using an [SSH tunnel](/support/how-to/connecting-to-a-server-using-ssh-on-linux-or-mac-os).
+After you connect to your server, you can use the MySQL&reg; client, or a similar tool, to manage your database.
 This method lets you connect external, non-Rackspace resources to your Cloud Database.